-The proposed approach employs a formal specification [2] describing three properties of software component, namely, structure, functional, and behavioral properties, free from most implementation details.
+The proposed approach employs a formal specification [2] describing three properties of component, namely, structural, functional, and behavioral properties, free from most implementation details.
 These specifications are denoted in matrix form to support classification in the component repository.
 Subsequent retrieval of the desired component will utilize the same matrix to find the appropriate matching.
 As such, we will present a formulation of the classification matrix below.

-Define software component X to be
+Define software component

+$$X$$

-$$X = (S, F, B)$$
+to be $X = (S, F, B)$